brevzin/cpp_proposals/3171_boost_lambda2/boost-lambda2.md

 # Proposal

 We propose to solve the issue of missing operator function objects in the standard library, as well as less-than-ergonomic lambda syntax for common predicates, by standardizing Boost.Lambda2.

-This is not a large proposal.
+That is not a large proposal.
 The standard library already provides placeholders, `std::namespace::_1` and friends.
 The standard library also already provides `std::bind`, which is already implemented in a way that supports composition of bind expressions.
 All we need to do is add operators.

+We additionally add the missing operator function objects.

 ## Implementation Experience